Ask an Agent

 2. Check your policy to see what coverage your mother has.

 3. If you have uninsured motorist property damage coverage, and you filed a police report, you will be able to claim the accident under this coverage.
-If you are able to file it under uninsured motorist, the accident will be reported as a not-at-fault accident.
+If you can file it under an uninsured motorist, the accident will be reported as a not-at-fault accident.
 Not-at-fault accidents will not impact your rate as much as an at-fault will and it will only be on your record for up to three years.
 On average, it can increase your rate by $34 per 6-month policy period.
 However, that is just an average.

 4. If you do not have uninsured motorist coverage but you do have collision coverage, you can have the damages repaired under this coverage.
 If you use your collision coverage to pay for the damages, it will be reported as an at-fault accident.
 At-fault accidents will stay on your record for up to five years and impact the rates more than a not-at-fault accident will.